Snowcats run snow or shine

 A graduate of the Ski Resort Operations and Management program at Selkirk College, Mike grew up around machinery, and fell in love with snowcats at a young age.

 When he's not driving or working on cats, you can catch Mike playing music, shooting pool, and snapping photos of the mountains.

 Great Northern has three snowcats, a new Pisten Bully 400 Edge, and the two faithful Pisten Bully 300's, Delta and Beta, the Ferrari of snowcats.
-We operate one at a time with a maximum of 16 guests.
+We operate one for our multi day with a maximum of 16 guests and one for our single day with a maximum of 13 guests.
 Our snowcats, climb up Great Northern and Thompson mountains even in heavy snowfall conditions that create epic days on the slopes and ground helicopters.

 The 15 to 20 minute snowcat rides between runs are the perfect amount of time to swap powder stories, warm up and grab a homemade snack.